-1 For the privilege of using the fly-wheel to regulate the motion of the engine, Boulton & Watt paid a royalty to Matthew Wasborough, who had patented it, and who held also the patent for its combination with a crank, as invented by Pickard and Steed.
+1 For the privilege of using the fly-wheel to regulate the motion of the engine, Boulton & Watt paid a royalty to Matthew Washorough, who had patented it, and who held also the patent for its combination with a crank, as invented by Pickard and Steed.

-3. The double or coupled steam-engine-two engines capable of working together, or independently, as may be desired.
+- 3. The double or coupled steam-engine-two engines capable of working together, or independently, as may be desired.

-4. The use of a rack on the piston-rod, working into a sector on the end of the beam, thus securing a perfect rectilinear motion of the rod.

-5. A rotary engine, or "steam-wheel."
+4. The use of a rack on the piston-rod, working into a - 4.
+The use of a rack on the piston-rod, working into a sector on the end of the beam, thus securing a perfect rectilinear motion of the rod. - 5.
+A rotary engine, or "steam-wheel."